sarahmorrisokeefe/game-galaxy/README.md

 Game Galaxy is a gaming-oriented blog where users can create and edit profiles, and create, edit and delete blog posts.

+It is my Front-End Capstone for Nashville Software School.

 # Tools:

 HTML, CSS, Sass, Bootstrap, Javascript, JQuery, AngularJS, Firebase